-New, exciting treatments are also on the horizon.
-Stem cells have shown remarkable ability to heal and regenerate damaged tissue, which may make them ideal for treating cases of paralysis.
+New and exciting treatments are also on the horizon.
+Stem cells have shown remarkable ability to heal and regenerate damaged tissue, making them ideal for treating paralysis.

-With spinal cord injuries, there is always some hope of recovery.
-Of course, the prognosis is highly dependent on the type and severity of the paralysis.
+There is always some hope of recovery with spinal cord injuries.
+Of course, prognosis is highly dependent on the type and severity of the paralysis.
 Incomplete spinal cord injuries offer the most hope for recovery.
 However, even people with complete paralysis have been able to regain some function with early intervention.

-Most improvement after a spinal cord injury occurs within the first two years.
-However, the first year is often the hardest.
-Physical therapy and occupational therapy are intense during this time in an effort to restore as much function as possible to the affected area.
+Most improvement after a spinal cord injury occurs within the first two years, the first year usually being the hardest.
+Intense physical and occupational therapy is required during this time to restore as much function as possible to the affected area.

-If you’ve been injured in Abilene, TX, call Juan Hernandez Law today to learn more about your rights and responsibilities.
-Hernandez is a board-certified personal injury attorney; only 2 percent of Texan attorneys share this designation.
+If you’ve been injured in Abilene, TX, call Hernandez Law Group today to learn more about your rights and responsibilities.
+Juan Hernandez is a Texas board-certified personal injury attorney—a designation that only two percent of Texas attorneys share.